junxit/us-congress-bills-113/bill.md

 ---
 legis-num: H.R.
 4007
-congress: 113th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Thirteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 4007

-That the bill from the House of Representatives (H.R.
-4007) entitled “An Act to recodify and reauthorize the Chemical Facility Anti-Terrorism Standards Program.”, do pass with the following
+> To recodify and reauthorize the Chemical Facility Anti-Terrorism Standards Program.

-*In lieu of the matter proposed to be inserted, insert the following:*

 ## § 1.
 Short title